 Now it’s time to recall the repository discussion that we had in the beginning.
-We had a quick overview on what is a repository and how it works.
+We had a quick overview of what a repository is and how it works.

-Repository is very similar to the APT or yum repository that we have as a part of the Linux systems where it is going to have a collection of packages.
+The repository is very similar to the APT or yum repository that we have as a part of the Linux systems, where it will have a collection of packages.

-So once the reference is added that is to the list of repositories, any package that I wanted to install It’s going to search within that specific repository list that we have.
-And for that we do have a command called repo list.
+So once the reference is added to the list of repositories, any package that I wanted to install.
+It’s going to search within that specific repository list that we have.
+And for that, we do have a command called repo list.

 [email protected]:~$ helm repo list NAME URL stable https://charts.helm.sh/stable

-In the beginning, we added the stable repository so that we can try out few of the charts.
-And this is what the url that we had provided.
-If you remember, this is the url where the charts are added.
+In the beginning, we added the stable repository to try out a few of the charts.
+And this is the URL that we had provided.
+If you remember, this is the URL where the charts are added.

-So I’m going to use the helm repo add command and give a name to it helm repo add and give a name and the url.
+So I’m going to use the helm repo add command and give a name to it helm repo add and provide a name and the URL.

 [email protected]:~$ helm repo add mychartmuseumrepo http://192.168.1.50:8080

-So I gave the name mychartmuseumrepo and the url where I do have the chart museum running.
+So I gave the name mychartmuseumrepo and the URL where I do have the chart museum running.
 It is running in this specific IP address.
-I’m providing the IP address, The reason because I wanted that to get access from any location in case if you’re running it in the local machine, you can provide local host as well.
+I’m providing the IP address; I wanted that to get access from any location.
+If you’re running it in the local machine, you can give localhost as well.